icdada/frida-gadget/README.rst

          --decompile-opts TEXT      Specify additional options for apktool decompile.
          --recompile-opts TEXT      Specify additional options for apktool recompile.
          --apktool-path TEXT        Specify the path or command to run apktool.
+         --frida-version TEXT       Specify the Frida version to use.
          --version                  Show the version and exit.
          --help                     Show this message and exit.